rwpalmer/tzLib/README.md

 	- 	Configures a device's local time settings each time the device reboots.

-	-	Performs transitions to and from daylight-savings time at the appropriate time.
+	-	Performs transitions to and from daylight-savings time.

-	-	Is designed for implementation in firmware.
+	-	Designed for use in IOT devices ... uses minimal resources.

-	-	Consumes very few device resources
+	-	Extremely easy to implement ...
+Most implementations only require these three lines of code:
+			- In the firmware's Setup() section:
+####                tzSetDefaultZoneId("<time zone id>");
+####                tzSetup();
+			- In the firmware's Loop() section:
+####                tzLoop();

+			CAUTION: This library reads and writes to the devices EEPROM memory.
+If firmware uses EEPROM memory for other purposes, the EEPROM offset may need to be adjusted.
+(See the library reference document)

 HOW THE LIBRARY WORKS